The Ising dual-reflection interface: $\mathbb{Z}_4$ symmetry and Majorana strong zero modes: Acknowledgements

-S.M. and J.G. are supported by Vetenskapsr{\aa}det (grant number 2021-03685).
+\paragraph{Funding information} S.M. and J.G. are supported by Vetenskapsr{\aa}det (2021-03685), Carl Tryggers Stiftelse (CTS 24:3607), Wenner-Gren Stiftelserna (UPD2024-0111) and STINT.
 M.B and S.M acknowledge support provided by Nordita.
-F.M.S.~acknowledges support provided by the U.S. Department of Energy (DOE) QuantISED program through the theory consortium ``Intersections of QIS and Theoretical Particle Physic'' at Fermilab, and by Amazon Web Services, AWS Quantum Program.
+F.M.S.~acknowledges support provided by the U.S. Department of Energy (DOE) QuantISED program through the theory consortium ``Intersections of QIS and Theoretical Particle Physics'' at Fermilab, and by Amazon Web Services, AWS Quantum Program.